 While in a long-distance relationship, you may find yourself in love with your partner.
 You may also feel that your relationship is great, and you have a special connection.

-But it may be the case where you are no longer willing to be physically away from your magic partner, and that’s perfectly normal.
+But it may be the case that you are no longer willing to be physically away from your partner, and that’s perfectly normal.
 When this happens, explain to your partner that being together is very important to you if you had to keep your relationship going.

 Together with your partner, you might find a way to move in together sooner rather than later.

-And if you cannot find a way to live together, you could consider a long-distance friendship until you will be in a better position.
+And if you cannot find a way to live together, you could consider a long-distance friendship until you are in a better position.

 Signs your long-distance partner is losing interest

-While you might be over the moon in your long-distance elation ship, you may find that your partner is the one who is losing interest in you or your relationship.
+While you might be over the moon in your long-distance relationship, you may find that your partner is the one who is losing interest in you or your relationship.

-If you pick up on the following signs, it’s worth bringing them up in your next conversation with your long-distance part.
+If you pick up on the following signs, it’s worth bringing them up in your next conversation.